openresty/lua-resty-dns/README.markdown

 Status
 ======

-This library is still under early development, and but usable yet.
+This library is already usable but is still considered experimental.

 The API is still in flux and will change without notice.